denten-books/plain-text/3-format.md

 inter-platform incompatibility.
 Whatever its comparative affordances, reading software always emulates the logic of ownership.
 To own a book electronically means to have access to the bits that bring the simulation of that book into existence.
 At some lower level of abstraction, however,  the variety of reading platforms rests on the same computational substratum.
 Both Amazon and Adobe books rely on the underlying capabilities of the personal computer.
-This hyper-media, as Lev Manovich has called it, lies at the base of all competing ebook formats [@manovich_software_2013].
+This "hypermedia," as Lev Manovich has called it, lies at the base of all competing ebook formats [@manovich_software_2013, 71, 79-80.
+He adopts the term from Theodore H. Nelson---see @nelson_file_2003].
 Owning a book on that level, must involve manipulating hardware states.
 A common act of epistemic disobedience, to borrow a phrase from Walter Mignolo, therefore includes accessing the book bits directly, through channels not afforded by the publisher [@mignolo_epistemic_2009].
 Such acts disentangle the mechanisms of book ownership as defined by Google or Amazon, from the book's "content" proper.
 The so called "ripping" of proprietary book libraries involves reformatting individual books into other file formats which could hypothetically enable unconstrained copying and circulation of the text.
 The activity need not be illicit.
 The extraction of plain text from the Portable Document Format